-At Heart of Kent Hospice we strive to provide outstanding care and service to all our patients, families/carers and supporters.
-If however, you have an unfortunate circumstance and you want to make an adverse comment or have a complaint, please:
+At Heart of Kent Hospice, we strive to provide outstanding care and service to all our patients, their families/carers and supporters.
+If you have an unfortunate circumstance and you want to make an adverse comment or would like to make a complaint, please:

 In doing so, under our duty of candour we will be open and transparent, informing the relevant people and providing information and support to those affected.
 When things do go wrong, we will apologise and identify learnings to prevent it happening again.

 Contact the relevant Head of Department

 To contact a Head of Department, email Annie Bubb, email@example.com, who will put you in touch with the relevant Head of Department.

 If you would like to make a formal complaint, refer to our complaints procedure outlined on this page.
 If you feel unable to express yourself to get your view across, you can appoint an advocate.

 An advocate is someone professionally trained, fair and impartial.
 They are independent of the Hospice and local authority.
 Their role is to support you at meetings, deal with difficult issues and help you to understand important decisions that are being made.

 To find out more about free advocacy services contact:

 Escalate your complaint to the Hospice Executive Management Team

 Complaints not resolved through our formal procedure can be escalated for consideration by the Hospice Executive Management Team.
 Your request to escalate your complaint must be made in writing to the Chief Executive Office.